xpack/xpack-build-box/README.md

 However, RHEL releases have a longer
 [life cycle](https://access.redhat.com/support/policy/updates/errata/#Life_Cycle_Dates)
-and RHEL6 end of extended life-cycle support is 2024.
+and RHEL 7 end of extended life-cycle support is 2024.

-Due to maintenance issues, starting with XBB v3.1, support for CentOS/RHEL 6 is discontinued.
+Due to maintenance issues, starting with XBB v3.1, support for CentOS/RHEL 6 was discontinued.

 However support for RHEL 7 is very important, and will be preserved for as long as possible.
 In practical terms, the ldd version must be